 When shopping for a foreclosed property, the first thing to consider when choosing a lender is: Are they able to offer you this type of loan?
 If not, and your property needs improvement prior to occupancy, you should find another lender.
 Lenders who are able to provide the 203(k) loan can be found on the HUD website.
-In addition, you can find more details on the actual loan specifics here.

 The following property types are eligible:

 - Single Family Homes

 - Mixed Use (Storefront)